ceph/ceph/doc/dev/rbd-layering.rst

 do not matter.

 Before a write to an object is performed, the object is checked for existence.
-If it doesn't exist, a copy-up operation is performed, which means reading the relevant range of data from the parent snapshot and writing it (plus the original write) to the child image.
+If it does not exist, a copy-up operation is performed, which means reading the relevant range of data from the parent snapshot and writing it (plus the original write) to the child image.
 To prevent races with multiple writes trying to copy-up the